 The James Bond-film producers spotted Kiel in Barbary Coast, and thought he was ideal for the role of Jaws in The Spy Who Loved Me (1977).
 He was one of the few Bond-villains to appear in two Bond-films, later appearing in Moonraker (1979).
 However, as he suffered from acrophobia (fear of heights), a stunt double was used during the cable car stunt scenes because Kiel refused to be filmed on the top of a cable car more than 2,000 feet (610 m) above the ground.
 He reprised his role of Jaws in the video game called James Bond 007: Everything or Nothing, supplying his voice and likeness.
-This was his second outing as a metal-toothed villain because he had played Reace in the 1976 comedy-thriller film Silver Streak, a year before being cast in it.
-The Spy Who Loved Me.
+This was his second outing as a metal-toothed villain because he had played Reace in the 1976 comedy-thriller film Silver Streak, a year before being cast in The Spy Who Loved Me.
 Kiel also played in the 1985 film Pale Rider.
-Acting as the main antagonist's henchman, He redeems his character's status by saving the hero from a gunshot to the back.
+Acting as the main antagonist's henchman, he redeems his character's status by saving the hero from a gunshot to the back.